zviadm/walle/README.md

 # WALLE - Write-ahead Log & Leader Election

-WALLE is an experimental system to provide different kind of reusable piece for building other persistent and replicated systems like databases.
-At high level, WALLE provides integrated leader election and durable write ahead logging.
+WALLE is an experimental system that aims to provide different kind of reusable piece for building other persistent and replicated systems like databases.
+At high level, WALLE provides integrated leader election and durable write-ahead logging.
 Primary goal of WALLE experiment is to show that it is possible to have a distributed write ahead log, that meets all criteria for using it as a write ahead log for variety of persistent systems.

 Key aspects that WALLE strives for:
 - Durability and consistency.
-Equivalent to database systems (i.e. FSYNC).
+Equivalent to database systems (i.e. writes are fsync-ed).
 - Low tail latencies (even in `0.99` and `0.999` percentiles). `p.75` latency of a single write ~"network round trip + fsync". `p.999-s` <100ms even under high throughput.
 - High throughput.
 Using pipelining, instead of batching, to achieve very high throughput while still